-Chairman of the Board of Supervisors COUNTERSIGNED: Clerk of the Board of Supervisors Treasurer-Tax Collector of the County of Riverside (FORM OF CER' TIFICATE OF AUTHENTICATION) This bond is one of the bonds described in the Bond Resolution referred to herein which has been authenticated and registered on, 2015.
-U.S. BANK NATIONAL ASSOCIATION, as Paying Agent By:Authorized Representative (FOR M OF LEGAL OPINION) the opinion rendered by Stradling Yocca Carlson & Rauth, a with the issuance of, and dated as of the date of the original on file in my office.
+Chairman of the Board of Supervisors COUNTERSIGNED: Clerk of the Board of Supervisors Treasurer-Tax Collector of the County of Riverside (FORM OF CER TIFICATE OF AUTHENTICATION) This bond is one of the bonds d been authenticated and registered on lescribed in the Bond Resolution referred to herein which has, 2015.
+U.S. BANK NATIONAL ASSOCIATION, as Paying Agent By:Authorized Representative (FOR M OF LEGAL OPINION) the opinion rendered by Stradling Yocca Carlson & Rauth, a with the issuance of, and dated as of the date of the original s on file in my office.
 Clerk of the Board of Supervisors of the County of Riverside